romantomjak/romantomjak.com/content/posts/go-http-middleware.md

 }
 ```

-This in order allows us to do pretty cool stuff:
+The function above allows us to do pretty cool stuff:

 ```go
 http.Handle("/", WithMiddleware(indexHandler, CacheTemplate(), CheckSession(db), AccessLog(logger)))
 ```

-Oooh, look at that!
-That man is chaining multiple middlewares in a row!
+Look at that!
+This bad boy allows chaining multiple middlewares in a row!
 HURRAY!